 - Call the hotel/motel/vacation rental to confirm their pet policy.
 Many online pet policy descriptions are vague.
 There could be daily fees and/or cleaning fees associated with taking your pet.
 You don’t want to be surprised by extra fees or even be turned away because of something you didn’t understand in the pet policy.

 - Are you visiting a beach or park while traveling?
-Do they have restrictions for pets?
+Do they have restrictions on pets?
 Beaches that do allow dogs often place restrictions on when dogs can visit and still require the use of a leash.
-It’s always best to double check current park and beach regulations for pets.
+It’s always best to double-check current park and beach regulations for pets.

 If you’ve consider all that I’ve mentioned above and you still plan on taking your pet on vacation, here are a few things that you should pack:

 - Collar/harness and a leash.
 I also suggest bringing an extra in case you lose one or it becomes damaged.